About Us

 KSMU Radio

 Since its modest beginnings in a "charming" little house on National Avenue, KSMU Radio has been dedicated to quality.
-KSMU, the region’s NPR affiliate, signed on the air in 1974 with the same mission we pursue today – to encourage audiences to explore ideas and to deepen our shared understanding of what it means to be an engaged citizen of our community.
+KSMU, the region’s NPR member station, signed on the air in 1974 with the same mission we pursue today – to encourage audiences to explore ideas and to deepen our shared understanding of what it means to be an engaged citizen of our community.

 With that purpose in mind, KSMU strives to bring the highest quality information and entertainment to listeners throughout the Ozarks.
 Through a variety of programs, KSMU offers storytelling and entertainment that respects the listener’s time and intelligence.
 With locally-produced music programs ranging from bluegrass to blues, KSMU provides something truly unique on the radio dial.
 And through local, regional, national, and international news, KSMU helps listeners stay informed on topics that affect their lives.